jldeen/codeship/local_scripts/create_serviceprincipal.md

 In order to encrypt the azure authentication file, you will need to [install the CodeShip jet CLI locally first](https://documentation.codeship.com/pro/getting-started/installation/).

-After you install the jet CLI, you will need to get you CodeShip AES key.
+After you install the jet CLI, you will need to get your CodeShip AES key.

+In order to run the script, you need the following installed:

+- JET CLI
+- Azure CLI
+- JQ

 ### Getting the key